briansu2004/udemy-devops-real-projects/014-VaultInjectorMinikube/01_YN_WindowsOnly.md

 ### 7. Update the deployment to Enable the Vault Injection

-To enable the vault to inject secrets into a deployment's pods, you need to patch the  code in `patch-app-deployment.yaml` into the **annotation** section of the deployment file:
+To enable the vault to inject secrets into a deployment's pods, we need to patch the  code in `patch-app-deployment.yaml` into the **annotation** section of the deployment file:

 ```dos
 kubectl patch deployment app-deployment --patch "$(cat patch-app-deployment.yaml)"
 ```

-Once the vault sidecar is successfully injected into the app deployment's pod, you should be able to verify its presence by inspecting the pod's configuration.
+Once the vault sidecar is successfully injected into the app deployment's pod, we should be able to verify its presence by inspecting the pod's configuration.

 ```dos
 kubectl exec $(kubectl get pod|grep app-deployment|awk '{print $1}') -- cat /vault/secrets/database-config.txt